Aerolínea Lanhsa Flight 018: Accident

 The aircraft took off from runway 07 at Juan Manuel Gálvez International Airport for its flight to Golosón International Airport.
 The aircraft experienced a suspected mechanical failure one minute after takeoff, reaching a maximum altitude of 20–35 feet, then made a right turn and impacted water about one kilometer from the coastline.
 Local authorities reported that one of the plane's engines lost power before impacting the sea.
 The aircraft was submerged about 50 m in an area with rocky seabed, making it difficult for rescuers to reach.
 The last passenger's body, a woman travelling with her husband was recovered the day after the accident.
 Her husband survived and was taken to a hospital.

 Reactions

 The Government of Honduras said in a statement that it "deeply regrets the tragic accident in Roatán and joins in the national mourning".
 President Xiomara Castro activated an emergency committee after the accident.
 The bodies of the victims were taken to a morgue in San Pedro Sula.

 Investigation

 The Honduran Civil Aeronautics Agency launched an investigation into the accident.
 A preliminary report was released on 25 April 2025, which detailed some of the accident sequence.
+An interim report was released on 18 March 2026, which stated that the Cockpit Voice Recorder (CVR) had not yet been recovered.